boucadair/dnr-svcb-registry/draft-wb-add-svcb-registry-update.md

 --- abstract

 This document updates the DNS Service Bindings (SVCB) IANA registry to maintain the set of service parameters that are applicable to Discovery of Network-designated Resolvers (DNR).
-The document also include guidance for new service parameters to indicate whether they are eligible to be conveyed in DNR.
+The document also includes guidance for new service parameters to indicate whether they are eligible to be conveyed in DNR.

 This document updates RFC 9460.